thepokenik/photocv/README.md

 ![Logo](/assets/logo150.png)

-Projeto apenas para estudo das bibliotecas PySide6 e OpenCv, feito para facilitar o uso de filtros e funcionalidades do OpenCv nas fotos com o uso de um aplicativo Desktop.
+Project for studying the PySide6 and OpenCV libraries, created to streamline the use of OpenCv filters and functionalities on photos through a desktop application.

 ## Screenshots

 ![UI](/assets/mainscreen.png)

-## Tecnologias utilizadas
+## Technologies used:

-**Linguagem:** Python
+**Language:** Python

-**Bibliotecas:** PySide6, OpenCV, PyTorch
+**Libraries:** PySide6, OpenCV, PyTorch